Leave Her Alone, Judas — This Is for My Burial

 No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 Judas, you cannot serve God and money (Matthew 6:24).
 You are devoted to money.
 And therefore you cannot comprehend what Mary is doing.
 The desire for riches has blinded your eyes.
 So leave her alone.

-3. Leave her alone, so that she may keep it for the day of my burial (verse 7).
+3. Keep it for the day of my burial.

 Verse 7: Jesus said, “Leave her alone, so that she may keep it for the day of my burial.”